 Moon said it is very easy to be approved for a student loan because the debt cannot be discharged in bankruptcy.

 “In fact, if a parent cosigns for a loan and the student dies, the parent is still on the line for the debt,” she said in an interview.
 (Related: What happens to your student loans when you die?)

-And Kantrowitz points out in his public policy paper on excessive student loan debt at graduation that while colleges say that student loans make college more affordable, all they really do is delay the payment obligation — they do not reduce or eliminate it.
+And Kantrowitz pointed out in his student aid policy paper on excessive student loan debt at graduation that while colleges say that student loans make college more affordable, all they really do is delay the payment obligation; they do not reduce or eliminate it.

 For high school seniors, it can be hard to imagine that any of these things might one day feel more important than attending the college of their dreams next year.
 But Kantrowitz found that even a year after college graduation, students who graduate with too much debt are more likely to feel that their education was not worth the money than students who graduate with a manageable amount of debt.